SLPA Home Page

 Visit Us Through the Star Lake Handbook

-Take a Historical Tour through Postcards
+Postcard Gallery--Take a Historical Tour

-Click here to access the most recent edition of a 20-page color booklet describing scenic Star Lake and the Star Lake Protective Association.
-Use the feedback link to order copies, if you like.
-Past editions are available for viewing in PDF format.
-A Postcard Gallery has been added to the Members' Area of the site.
-Take a tour of Star Lake as our grandparents knew it.
-Many of the postcards here date back to the early 1900's, when Star Lake was a thriving recreational summer retreat for many.
+2/5/2017 The Postcard Gallery has been recently updated with 36 new (old) postcards in the Members' Area.
+Take a tour of Star Lake as our great-grandparents knew it.
+Many of the postcards date back to the early 1900's, when Star Lake was a thriving recreational summer retreat.
 Visit "Post Cards" to see Star Lake in a totally different way.
-(A username/password is required)
+(A username and password is required)

-2012 SLPA Meetings and Events
+2024 SLPA Meetings and Events

 Date